techidaily/site-win11-tips/source/_posts/essential-fixes-to-stop-windows-10-blue-screens.md

 ![Updating Generic USB Hub drivers](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/03/Updating-Generic-USB-Hub-drivers.png)

  Instead, you should visit the manufacturer's website and grab the latest drivers from there.
-Follow our[guide to updating Windows drivers](https://www.makeuseof.com/tag/find-replace-outdated-windows-drivers/) for help.
+Follow our [guide to updating Windows drivers](https://www.makeuseof.com/tag/find-replace-outdated-windows-drivers/) for help.

 ## 5\.
 Run a System Restore